 - Eggplant contains bioactive compounds such as chlorogenic acid.
-Research suggests that this compound may help improve insulin resistance, as well as fight inflammation and fight against colitis - The quercetin in eggplant may help manage inflammation and fight against diabetic neuropathy, as well as lipid peroxidation - Other nutrients are present in eggplant, such as manganese, which may help support energy and protein metabolism.
+Research suggests that this compound may help improve insulin resistance, as well as fight inflammation and fight against colitis - Rich in phenolics, eggplant contains delphinidin and pectin in the skin that may bind with heavy metals preventing absorption - The quercetin in eggplant may help manage inflammation and fight against diabetic neuropathy, as well as lipid peroxidation - Other nutrients are present in eggplant, such as manganese, which may help support energy and protein metabolism.
 The potassium in eggplant may also help with muscle and nervous system function - Eggplant can be served in various ways to your pet; both chopped and pureed forms work well